SoundaryaSenthil/AzureUC-DLTProject/README.md

 Key Components

+1. ADLS Integration and Bronze-Silver-Gold Zones

+• Created four containers in ADLS for the Raw, Bronze, Silver, and Gold layers.

+• Set up folder structures to organize raw, transformed, and curated data systematically.

-1. Azure DevOps Integration
+2. Azure DevOps Integration

 • Created an Azure DevOps account and set up a development branch.

 • Connected Azure Data Factory (ADF) with Azure DevOps for version control and pipeline management.

 3. Azure Data Factory Pipelines

 • Built two parameterized ADF pipelines:

-• 1)GitHub to Bronze container in ADLS Gen 2: Ingests data directly from GitHub using a parameterized HTTP URL.
+   1)GitHub to Bronze container in ADLS Gen 2: Ingests data directly from GitHub using a parameterized HTTP URL.

    2)Raw to Silver Layer Ingestion: Ingests necessary files only if matches the condition from Azure Data Lake Storage (ADLS) to appropriate layers within the lake.

-5. Azure Databricks with Unity Catalog
+4. Azure Databricks with Unity Catalog

 • Integrated Azure Databricks with ADLS using the DB connector.

 • Set up Unity Catalog with external locations for Bronze, Silver, and Gold zones.

 • Created a schema for the Silver layer and performed the following transformations:
   • Handled null values and data type conversions (e.g., string to float).
   • Applied a window function to calculate the cumulative weight of athletes by country.
   • Performed duplicate checks and more and cleaned the data
   • Saved the transformed data in Delta format.

-7. Delta Live Tables (DLT) in Gold Layer
+5. Delta Live Tables (DLT) in Gold Layer

 • Created a DLT pipeline in the Gold (Curated) layer.